typestack/socket-controllers/README.md

 ## Using middlewares

 Middlewares are the functions passed to the `socketIo.use` method.
-Middlewares allows you to define a logic that will be executed each time request via socket is made.
+Middlewares allows you to define a logic that will be executed each time client connected to the server.
-To create your middlewares use `@Middleware` decorator.
+To create your middlewares use `@Middleware` decorator:

-Same way you created a middleware, you can create a global middleware:

 ```typescript
 import {Middleware, MiddlewareInterface} from "socket-controllers";